 AR and VR have been pushed to the sidelines as Artificial Intelligence commands center stage.
-Retail and ecommerce gatherings like Shoptalk are placing more focus on AI driven technologies, like Amazon GO and self-driving cars, showing AI’s potential for disruption across a variety of industries, including furniture retail.
+Retail and ecommerce gatherings like Shoptalk are placing more focus on AI-driven technologies, like Amazon GO and self-driving cars, showing AI’s potential for disruption across a variety of industries, including furniture retail.

-AI’s hard and fast entrance onto the scene and numerous applications are leaving many retailers confused about what it really is and how they can ensure their business doesn’t fall behind.
+AI made a hard and fast entrance onto the scene and numerous applications are leaving many retailers confused about what it really is and how they can ensure their business doesn’t fall behind.
 In this blog post, we’ll walk through what AI is, how it could impact your business in the future and what you should be doing now to set your business up for success.

 What is Artificial Intelligence?